407-610-2417

 keyword search intent semrush tool

 Most of the tools offer a filter option.
-This means you can narrow down the keywords with the search intent types that matter most to you.
+So, to choose SEO keywords narrow down the keywords with the search intent types that matter most to you.

 search intent in semrush keyword research

-The tools will help you figure out the search intent quickly and without having to check every single search result.
-That being said, you still have to look at the SERPs for your main keywords.
-This leads us to the next section.
+Tools can help you figure out intent pretty quickly without opening every single search result.
+Anyway, you still need to look at the Google search results for your main keywords.
+That’s what we’ll cover next.

 Analyze the SERP for Opportunities

-Similarly, you could use tools like Semrush or Ahrefs, which enable you to check all this information much faster.
+You can also use tools like Semrush or Ahrefs to check all of this much faster.
 Here’s how you can do it using Ahrefs:

 Analyze the SERP for keyword Opportunities